openstack/openstack-ansible/doc/source/admin/maintenance-tasks/rabbitmq-maintain.rst

 cluster is replicated across all nodes including the message queues providing high availability.
 RabbitMQ nodes address each other using domain names.
-The hostnames of all cluster members must be resolvable from all cluster nodes, as well as any machines where CLI tools related to rabbit might be used.
+The hostnames of all cluster members must be resolvable from all cluster nodes, as well as any machines where CLI tools related to RabbitMQ might be used.
 There are alternatives that may work in more restrictive environments.
 For more details on that setup, see `Inet Configuration <http://erlang.org/doc/apps/erts/inet_cfg.html>`_.